 The total sales and sales price of avocados fluctuates throughout the year due to variations in supply of avocados based on geographic location.
-For example, in California and Peru, the production of avocados peaks between April and August.
-In Mexico, avocados are harvested year-round, but production peaks between December through March.
+For example, in California and Peru, the harvest of avocados typically peaks between April and August.
+In Mexico, avocados are harvested year-round, but the harvest typically peaks between December through March.
 Although these geographical differences may lead to fluctuations in the purchase price of avocados, our diverse geographical avocado growth and production capabilities help us mitigate volatility in our access to supply of avocados.
 As a result of the volumes sourced from our farming operations in Peru, we realize a greater portion of our gross profit during the third and fourth quarters of our fiscal year.